tzickel/chunkedbuffer/README.md

     # A faster version of takeuntil() which will take until \n found, if include_seperator is False, will remove ending \r\n or \n
     # Zero memory copy
     takeline(s, include_seperator=False)
+    # Checks if buffer startswith s, if so skips it and returns True
+    # Zero memory copy
+    skip_if_startswith(s)

     # Non-modifing methods